aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 # [MedicalObservationalStudy](https://schema.org/MedicalObservationalStudy)
-> [!TIP]
+> [!NOTE]
 > A schema.org MedicalObservationalStudy has a study design, one or more study subjects and one or more health condition outcomes.
-> A MedicalObservationalStudy conducts [Population-Level Estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) in the Book of OHDSI.
+> A MedicalObservationalStudy conducts [Population-Level Estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) as described in the Book of OHDSI.

+> [!IMPORTANT]
+> The MedicalObservationalStudy lacks the granularity to describe a population-level estimation study in detail.
+Specifically, it doesn't capture much of the logic that goes into the construction of study subjects and their health outcomes.
+Instead, think of the MedicalObservationalStudy and this template as you complete it as an ***implementation guide***.
+It will circumscribe the (meta)data you need to perform the study.
+It will guide data preparation.
+As such, it is one of a class of tools that provides a [Bridge2AI](https://commonfund.nih.gov/bridge2ai).
 ## A. StudyDesign
 > [!TIP]
 > In schema.org a study design takes an enumeration called [MedicalObservationalStudyDesign](https://schema.org/MedicalObservationalStudyDesign).
 Here we are proposing a different enumeration -- one that corresponds to the [several types of population-level estimation](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html) detailed in the Book of OHDSI: